 Local clubs and community centres

 If you don’t want to travel too far, there should be plenty of opportunities in your local area to meet new people and spend time in other people’s company.
 Have a look at our Directory of Organisations for details of groups in the area you live in.
 You can now search by postcode and area to see organisations that operate in your area.
-You may also like to see our information on Day centres and lunch groups.
+You may also like to see our information on Food and Friends and Day centres

 Meetup is an online network of local groups.
 You can organise a local group or find one of the thousands already meeting up face-to-face.
 More than 9,000 groups get together in local communities each day, each one with the goal of improving themselves or their communities.